-PROTECT YOUR BUDGET: Defending Brand Marketing Campaigns in Difficult Economic Times
+PROTECT YOUR BUDGET: Defending Marketing Campaigns in Difficult Economic Times

-In any recessionary environment, businesses instinctively want to cut marketing spending — especially at the top of the funnel.
-In this talk, Samuel will first discuss Brand 101, the benefits of a strong brand, product marketing versus brand marketing, examples of good B2C and B2B branding, how to build a brand, and how to manage and measure brand equity.
-Then, he will show how to translate general marketing and specifically brand concepts into CFO-speak so that they will understand the importance.
-After all, cutting brand spend in the short term will only hurt your company in the long term after the economy recovers.
+In any recessionary environment, businesses instinctively want to cut advertising budgets — especially at the top of the funnel.
+In this talk, Samuel will give an introduction to Brand 101, demonstrate how brand advertising works, and show the benefits of building a strong brand.
+Then, he will show how to translate general marketing and advertising concepts into CFO-speak and financial metrics into CMO-speak so that both sides will understand each other.
+After all, cutting brand advertising spend in the short term will only hurt companies in the long term after the economy recovers.

 THIS SPEECH CAN BE TAILORED TO A B2C CONTEXT, B2B CONTEXT, OR BOTH.

 What This Speech Covers

 For more detail, please read these B2B columns of mine in The Drum: